jdowner/gist/README.rst

   $ sudo make install

-This will install the python package 'gist' to the standard location for your system and copy the license, readme, and bash script into /usr/share/gist.
-The bash script contains a function to enable tab-completion.
-To enable tab-completion, add
+This will install the python package 'gist' to the standard location for your system and copy the license, readme, and some bash scripts into /usr/share/gist.
+The bash scripts contain functions that support tab-completion.
+Basic tab completion is provided by gist.bash.
+To enable it, add
 ::
   source /usr/share/gist/gist.bash

-in your .bashrc file.
+to your .bashrc file.
+There are two alternative bash scripts available that provide fuzzy matching of gists via tab completion: 'gist-fzf.bash' and 'gist-fzsl.bash'.
+These scripts assume that the packages 'fzf' and 'fzsl', respectively, are installed on your system (see Dependencies).

 Getting started